01380 850309 Send A Message

 For some pupils a social communication, emotional regulation and transactional support focus provides pupils with the skills and tools to be able to manage their own feelings, anxieties and behaviour, as well as understand and utilise effective and appropriate methods of communication.
 This equips our learners with the ability to meaningfully interact with, and convey needs to, familiar people; as well as those who help to support us in the wider community.

-The curriculum is designed to be ambitious, fun, engaging, practical and meaningful and match to pupils learning and developmental needs.
+The curriculum is designed to be fun, engaging, practical and meaningful and match to pupils learning and developmental needs.
 It aims to promote life skills, independence, communication and sensory integration activities to prepare children for learning.
 Regardless of physical, emotional and learning challenges, teaching through the Semi-formal curriculum captures the interest and imagination of our pupils.

 Formal Curriculum